 For your first post, you may consider writing a simple announcement way you set the scene for your blog readers.
 In the post, you can talk about why you’re starting your blog, what you’re hoping to accomplish, who your influences are, and the different things that your poetry will cover.

-Writing poetry is hard work, but if you only post once in a while, you will have a hard time attracting a following.
+Writing blogs is hard work, but if you only post once in a while, you will have a hard time attracting a following.

 That’s why it’s important to publish regularly to keep your blog interesting.
 Use the topic ideas below to ensure that you always have something that you can write about on your blog: